utkershgupta/CodeInPlace/README.md

 # CodeInPlace
-This repository contains the final project whcihI created in CodeInplace program by Stanford University
+This repository contains the final project which I created in CodeInplace program by Stanford University

 The WordGuess game